chilio/laravel-dusk-ci/README.md

 Laravel dusk?
 Find more on [laravel site](https://laravel.com/docs/5.5/dusk) ...

-You are encouraged to use this for testing purposes in **gitlab ci environments**, and anywhere else, but check this **MIT license**.
+You are encouraged to use this for testing purposes in **gitlab ci environments**, and anywhere else, **MIT license**.

-This works out of the box, and is really simple, to set up your own **CI** testing environment, however you might need to update your project according to this documentation, so please read carefully....
+This works out of the box, and is really simple, to set up your own **CI testing environment**, however you might need to update your project according to this documentation, so please read carefully....

 ### **What's included?**